Scenario: AVD — Enclave in Existing Tenant

 Named Location

-E002b and E003b evaluate the Named Location to enforce that all enclave traffic originates from the Azure Firewall egress IP.
+B012 (and B014 for E5 tenants) evaluates the Named Location to enforce that all enclave traffic originates from the Azure Firewall egress IP.

 Verify the UDR